 Access to Wandobah Reserve can be obtained from Wandobah Road to the east or from unformed tracks off Alford Road to the west.
 Access to the Reconstruction for 'Fermanagh' and 'Balmoral' can be obtained from the private access tracks within those properties.
-No long-term measures for preventing access or encroachment to the Reconstruction site for Wandobah Reserve are proposed, however the RC may be fenced within the private properties.
+No long-term measures for preventing access or encroachment to the Reconstruction site for Wandobah Reserve are proposed as it is a public recreational reserve, however the Riparian Corridor may be fenced within the private properties.

-Photographs of the Reconstruction site in its current condition, including coordinates to facilitate ongoing monitoring, are provided in APPENDIX A.
+Photographs of the Reconstruction site in its current condition, including coordinates to facilitate ongoing monitoring, are provided in APPENDIX C.